EGI-Federation/documentation/content/en/users/data/storage/object-storage/_index.md

   interaction with the EGI Federated Cloud (**recommended**)
 - The [Swift CLI](https://docs.openstack.org/mitaka/cli-reference/swift.html)
   has some advanced features that are not available through the OpenStack CLI
-- The [Davix Client](https://davix.web.cern.ch), developed at CERN for RHEL and Debian environments, is another alternative for working with S3-compatible object storage

 ### Access with the FedCloud CLI